 If Picasso Painted a Snowman by Amy Newbold, illustrated by Greg Newbold

-I adore this beautiful book that takes us through a tour of snowman art — more specifically, how 17 famous artists would paint a snowman — from Lichtenstein to Monet to van Gogh.
-All the snowman are painted in a different style and set in different settings.
+This creative book that takes us through a tour of snowman art — more specifically, how 17 famous artists would paint a snowman — from Lichtenstein to Monet to van Gogh.
+All the snowmen are painted in a different style and set in different settings.
 Use this book to inspire your own snowman painting AND become more familiar with these famous artists’ styles.

 The Stories of the Mona Lisa: An Imaginary Museum Tale about the History of Modern Art by Piotr Barsony

 Open this book and you’ll be engrossed from the first page.
 You’ll see the Mona Lisa re-imagined from the artistic style of modern-day painters (Monet, Manet, Cezanne, Picasso, Bacon, Pollock, and others) with famous styles such as cubism, expressionism, fauvism, impressionism, minimalism, surrealism.
 It’s really cool!

 The Noisy Paint Box; The Colors and Sounds of Kandinsky’s Abstract Art by Barb Rosenstock, illustrated by Mary GrandPre